 Don’t be shy about speaking up with your own concerns.
 The topic of gender and the current trend to medicalise children because of their gender identity is fraught with emotion.
 That shouldn’t be reason to silence debate and listen to opposing points of view on an extremely sensitive topic with far-reaching consequences.

 We’re not-for-profit and driven by volunteers.
 We welcome your support in terms of sharing our content with friends and followers, contributing to our research or making new connections.
-We welcome donations to support our research and analysis, letter writing, media outreach, organizing events to raise public awareness and travel to conferences and events.
+We welcome donations to support the site.

 Please sign up to receive our news so that you can stay up to date and be informed of letter-writing campaigns to MP’s and other ways you can support our work.